JakeC2i/brit/README.md

 ### What it is

-It's a simple, Angular-like, reflection-based dependency injector for NodeJS.
+It's a simple, Angular-like, reflection-based dependency injector for NodeJS and Browser.

 ### What it can do